cetic/helm-nifi/README.md

   NIFI_SENSITIVE_PROPS_KEY: TWluaW11bVR3ZWx2ZUNoYXJhY3RlclBhc3N3b3JkCg==
 ```

-...and including lines like this in your values yaml file:
+...and including a stanza like this in your values yaml file:

 ```yaml
 envFrom: